Primary Care Pathology Report Messaging

 In support of the data quality within these messages, NHS Digital provides the National Message Assurance Service or NMAS.

-The Pathology Bounded Code List (PBCL), formerly known as the Laboratory Messaging Subset, has been developed to provide a defined or bounded subset of Read Codes for use in lab to GP messaging.
+The Pathology Bounded Code List (PBCL), has been developed to provide a defined or bounded subset of Read Codes for use in lab to GP messaging.

-The subset also contains additional guidance on use of the codes, such as whether a code can be a test, battery or both.
+The PBCL subset of Read contains additional guidance on use of the codes, such as whether a code can be a test or a battery of tests.

 Trust pathology Electronic Data Interchange (EDI) software, developed against the Pathology Mesaging Implementation Programme (PMIP) technical product set, will be able to make use of this additional guidance information to assist laboratories in their mapping of local investigation codes.

-For a full explanation of the purpose and use of the Pathology Bounded Code List and the structure of the file, readers should refer to the documentation within the PMIP Technical Products and the latest release notes included in the Technology Reference data Update Distribution (TRUD) PBCL subpack.
+For a full explanation of the purpose and use of the PBCL and the structure of the file, readers should refer to the documentation within the PMIP Technical Products and the latest release notes included in the NHS UK Read Pathology Bounded Code List releases located on Technology Reference data Update Distribution (TRUD) as a subpack.

 The latest release of the PBCL

-The latest release of the PBCL is that for 1 October 2016 as part of the October 2016 Clinical Terms (The Read Codes) release.
+The latest release of the PBCL is that for 1 April 2017, released as part of the April 2017 Clinical Terms (The Read Codes) release.
 Users should refer to the documentation in the release pack for more detail on changes and additions.

 To obtain the latest version of the PBCL please register on TRUD.